-It is possible for many of our locations to admit animals for observation, as in hospital.
+It is possible for many of our locations to admit pets for observation, as in hospital.
 This is usually necessary after surgical procedures, for risk patients (e.g., after accidents) and when they have serious medical diseases (e.g., gastrointestinal problems).

-Dogs, cats and small mammals (rabbits, guinea pigs etc.) have cages in separate rooms as they are natural enemies and stress would delay recovery.
+Cats and small mammals (rabbits, guinea pigs etc.) have cages in separate rooms as they are natural enemies and stress would delay recovery.
 In addition, there is an infectious disease ward with intensified hygiene rules as animals with infectious diseases, such as parvovirus in dogs or cat flu, are accommodated here.
 In the ward, each animal has its own cage equipped with drinking and feeding bowls and also with toilet for cats and small animals.

 Care of the patients

 The vets who are responsible for inpatient care ensure intensive monitoring and care of the animals.
 Patients are also in the tender care of trained veterinary staff who are responsible for feeding the animals and daily cleaning and disinfection of the cages.
-They also bring the dogs out several times a day if their health permits.

 Telephone inquiries and visits